-An increasing number of UASC has been observed staying outside of reception facilities in July, due to limited availability of capacities in appropriate reception facilities and the lack of family- and community-based alternative care options.
+An increased number of UASC continued to be observed staying outside of reception facilities in August, due to limited availability of capacities in some appropriate reception facilities, lack of family-and community-based alternative care options but also unwillingness to be accommodated due to immediate onward movement intentions.
 This is of serious concern as it renders UASC at heightened risk of protection concerns and often without access to basic humanitarian assistance.

-Matters are further complicated because UASC are not easily identified.
-For example, when UASC arrive by train/bus in USC, they are often not identified as a minors and are referred back to Republika Srpska.
-Within the territory of USC, when in public spaces, UASC are often not identified as UASC and referred to Vučjak.
-Respective CSWs are jointly providing BIA/BID, but they lack the tools and capacity for proper age assessment.
+Matters are further complicated because UASC are not easily identified in public spaces.
+For example, when UASC arrive by train/bus in USC, they are often not identified as minors and are referred back to Republika Srpska, although they should be identified and able to be referred to USC.
+Within the territory of USC, when being in public spaces, they are often not identified as UASC and referred to Vučjak.